Guides

 UpscalingDLAA (DLSS)DLSS BalancedDLSS BalancedDLSS BalancedDLSS BalancedDLSS Balanced

 Path of Exile 2 performs well on budget and low-end hardware.
 Our entry-level test setup consisting of a Core i5-12600 and a GeForce RTX 3060 12 GB averaged 68 FPS at 1440p.
-The result was obtained with DLSS set to “Balanced” mode, and Global Illumination (GI) set to “High.”
+The result was obtained with DLSS set to “Balanced” mode and Global Illumination (GI) set to “High.”
+Here’s a dedicated guide for budget PCs.

 Graphics SettingsRTX 3060RTX 4060RTX 3060 TiRX 6600